No More Three Cueing! What's Next?

 Thirdly, because we are no longer going to ask beginning readers to use semantic or syntactic cues to figure out what words are, we need to make sure that we are ONLY giving them things to read that contain sounds that they know.
 In order to fulfil this requirement your phonics and reading program needs to be cumulative, which means that you can add more words to the ‘list’ as children learn more sounds.

 Finally, we will no longer be teaching ‘sight words’ without any kind of word study.
-I have written previously about approaches to teaching irregular high frequency words.
-You can read about that here.
+Instead, we are going to point out the regular and irregular parts of words and provide practice for new words that reinforces this.

 Making the move from three cueing to reading instructed grounded in the science of reading is about way more than simply what we say to children when they get ‘stuck’ on a word.
 It requires a significant shift in reading practice.